SRGDamia1/SAMD-custom-board/Install Bootloader.md

 Here are two different sets of instructions for installing the bootloader onto a SAMD device using either OpenOCD and a DAPLink Device or a J-Link Edu Mini and J-Flash Lite.

 The paths are written for windows.
-You should change your username in the path from `{user}` to your own user directory and the `{build_dir}` path to the output build directory for your built bootloader.
+You should change your username in the path from `{user}` to your own user directory and `{repo_path}` to wherever you have this repo installed.

 ## Install the Bootloader with OpenOCD and a DAPLink Device (ie, Particle Debugger)

 From: <https://wiki.seeedstudio.com/Flashing-Arduino-Bootloader-DAPLink/>

+### Start up Open OCD

 - Connect the DAPLink device to both your PC and your target board
 - Power your target board
 - Open a terminal for OpenOCD (OpenOCD acts as the GDB server)
-- Navigate to the the installation directory of OpenOCD within the Arduino15 directory
+- Within the terminal, chage directories to the the installation directory of OpenOCD within the Arduino15 directory
   - `cd "C:\Users\{user}\AppData\Local\Arduino15\packages\arduino\tools\openocd\0.11.0-arduino2\bin"`
+- Use this terminal for all of the remaining steps!

+### Unlock the BOOTPROT "fuses"

+NOTE: If you are using a SAMD/E-51 board and you are 100% certain that your BOOTPROT size is properly set for the UF2 bootloader, you can skip this.

+- To write the bootloader, you must unlock the BOOTPROT region for programming by setting the protected size to 0.
+This is a huge PITA to do.
+I've modified a script from the UF-2 bootloader to do this.
+  - The BOOTPROT region is protected against write, erase, or Chip-Erase operations.
+  - The NVM User Row (ie, "fuses" or "configuration bits") mapping is available in [section 9.4 of the SAM D5x/E5x Family Data Sheet](https://onlinedocs.microchip.com/oxy/GUID-F5813793-E016-46F5-A9E2-718D8BCED496-en-US-13/GUID-3F814D93-0756-4B17-804B-7F76FA821673.html?hl=nvm%2Cuser%2Cpage) and [section 10.3.1 of the SAM D21/DA1 Family Data Sheet](https://ww1.microchip.com/downloads/aemDocuments/documents/MCU32/ProductDocuments/DataSheets/SAM-D21-DA1-Family-Data-Sheet-DS40001882H.pdf)
+    - `0x41004000` is the base address of the NVMCTRL peripheral
+      - `0x00804000` is the offset of Fuse 0/USER_WORD_0
+      - `0x00804004` is the offset of Fuse 1/USER_WORD_1
+      - `0x00804008` is the offset of Fuse 2/USER_WORD_2 (SAMD51 only)
+  - For a **SAMD21**, the size of the BOOTPROT region is defined in bits 0:2 of the 32-bit USER_WORD_0
+  - For a **SAMD51**, the size of the BOOTPROT region is defined in bits 26:29 of the 32-bit USER_WORD_0
+    - This size is given by the following formula (15-BOOTPROT)*8KB.
+      - Set to 0x0F (15) for 0 kb protected
+        - (15-15)*8 = 0
+      - Set to 0x0D (13) for 16kb protected (the SAMD51 UF2 bootloader is 16kb)
+        - (15-13)*8 = 16
+    - On device startup, the value set for the BOOTPROT in USER_WORD_0 is loaded into NVMCTRL.STATUS bits 11:8
+- Open the file `{repo_path}\fuses\openocd\samd21_fuses.tcl` or `{repo_path}\fuses\openocd\samd51_fuses.tcl` in any text editor.
+- Within the tcl file, change the `set bootprot` statement (line 8) to the correct value for 0kb protected
+  - `set bootprot 0x7` for SAMD-21
+  - `set bootprot 0x0F` for SAMD-51
+    - NOTE: *Use capital letters for the hex valuez:* `0x0F` **NOT** `0x0f`
+- Within the tcl file, also change the chip name in line 16 to the correct value for your board
+  - ie `set CHIPNAME samd51n19a` for the SAMD51N19A on the Stonefly
+- Save the changes to your tcl file
+- Run OpenOCD with your modified fuse writing script:
+  - `./openocd -s ..\share\openocd\scripts\ -f "{repo_path}\fuses\openocd\samd51_fuses.tcl"`

+### Write the Bootloader

-- Run the OpenOCD with specific scripts:
+- Run OpenOCD with specific scripts:
-  - `./openocd -s ..\share\openocd\scripts\ -f "{build_dir}\{version}\scripts\openocd\daplink_samd51.cfg"`
+  - `./openocd -s ..\share\openocd\scripts\ -f "{repo_path}\build\0.0.1\scripts\openocd\daplink_samd51.cfg"`
 - If all goes well, you should see a message that the programmer is listening on port 3333 for gdb connections

 - Open a *second* terminal for the GDB client session